TX16TX16/OpenField-Studio/README.md

 # OpenField

-OpenField (Soon to be FreeField, Maybe) is modular drill design software made for all types of bands.
+FreeField (Was OpenField, hence file names) is modular drill design software made for all types of bands.

 **Don't expect much of this project as it is in early development.**